Dawson Cornwell LLP

 Such requests may require us to confirm whether any matters are of a litigious nature, whether any deeds or documents are retained by us on your behalf and also whether there are any outstanding bills owed by you to us or work in progress at any given point in time.

 How we use your data

 We are registered as a Data Controller with the Information Commissioners Office.
 We will use the information that you give us to provide you with legal services, as per your instructions.
-We will keep your information confidential and will only use it for the purpose(s) for which it was provided or as is permitted in law (i.e. for dealing with complaints or regulatory investigations) or as otherwise authorised by you specifically or more generally in these terms and conditions.
+We will keep your information confidential and will use it for the purpose(s) for which it was provided or as is permitted in law (i.e. for dealing with complaints or regulatory investigations) or as otherwise authorised by you specifically or more generally in these terms and conditions.